JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 ```

 7) Entries in sysstem logs when the *```pa-suspend```* script is started.
-   It then tried to load the PulseAudio module, but in this case the module was already loaded, and can't be loaded a second time:
+   On startup it will try to load the PulseAudio module, but in this case the module was already loaded, and an error was raised because it can't be loaded a second time:
 ```
 tail -f /var/log/user.log
 Mar  5 01:11:38 RPiHost pi: pa-suspend.sh started